Obelisks of Nectanebo II

-The Obelisks of Nectanebo II are a pair of monumental obelisks that were found in Cairo but were originally located in the ancient city of Hermopolis (modern Al-Ashmunayn), central Egypt.
-The fragmentary monoliths were recovered by French scholars as part of Napoleon's 1798 expedition to Egypt but, after the capitulation of French forces, they were confiscated by the British, along with a number of antiquities including the Rosetta Stone, and transported to England.
+The Obelisks of Nectanebo II are a pair of monumental obelisks that were found in Cairo during the period of Ottoman Egypt, but were originally erected in the ancient city of Hermopolis (modern Al-Ashmunayn), in central Egypt.
+The fragmentary monoliths were recovered by French scholars as part of Napoleon's 1798 expedition to Egypt but, after the capitulation of French forces, they were confiscated by the British, along with a number of antiquities including the Rosetta Stone, and transported to England].
 They can now be seen in the Great Court of the British Museum.

 Discovery

 Both obelisks were re-discovered by European travellers in the eighteenth century.
 One was seen in Cairo by the English explorer Richard Pococke in 1737.
 The other was recorded by the Danish scientist Carsten Niebuhr in 1762.
 They were later transported to Alexandria by French forces, with the purpose of shipping them to France and exhibiting the finds at the Louvre.
 However, the French were defeated by the British in the Battle of the Nile and in the subsequent Treaty of Alexandria, all Egyptian antiquities collected by the French became the property of the British Crown.
 The obelisks, along with other objects, were then taken to England and presented to King George III, who in turn donated them to the British Museum in 1802.